troy-harris/interview_automation_test/README.md

 ## Notes
 * Code reuse is important to us, so we are interested in seeing what approaches you take to keep your code and tests modular.
 * We take version control seriously, so please show us how you approach this.
+* Can you show an approach to handle multiple browsers(headless,chrome should do) as well.
 * Your submission should include instructions on how to run it.

 ## Submission